adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 We could consider supporting this using built-in classes like the following::

-  class HasPartialField x r a | x r -> a where
+  class GetPartialField x r a | x r -> a where
     getPartialField :: r -> Maybe a

   class SetPartialField x s t a b | x s -> a, x t -> b, x s b -> t, x t a -> s where